Naresh10485/Time-Series-Forecasting-NTPC-Stock-Data-/README.md

 With the blue line, there are  darker and light darker areas.
 Darker areas indicate 80% confidence, lighter areas 95% confidence.
 Thus, Lower and upper scenarios are represented.\
 <br>

-Here is the our Predicated Values,
+Here is the our Predicated Values, <br>
 ![Table](Visualization/Table.png)
 <br>

-We extracted our Forecast blue line from the Arima model.
+We extracted our Forecast blue line from the Arima model. <br>
 ![Extracted Predication](Visualization/Predicated_line.png)

 <br>